Support for self-management

 When people with IBD are empowered to take more control of their condition, they live fuller, freer lives.

 This idea of ‘self-management’ stands for all the actions taken by people to recognise, treat and manage their own health – independently or in partnership with the healthcare system.
-It goes beyond symptom and treatment management, and includes a person’s emotional and psychological wellbeing.
+It includes the management of IBD symptoms and treatment, but importantly, it also includes managing symptoms that might indicate an extra-intestinal manifestation, such as arthritis, as well as a person’s emotional and psychological wellbeing.

 Supporting self-management is an essential part of providing truly holistic, person-centred care.
 It’s also closely aligned to the major UK policy drive of supporting people living with long-term conditions to manage their conditions at home or in the community, where appropriate, for example through social prescribing.